Debt & Credit

 • A flag is placed on your credit bureau profile

-• You make a single payment to a Payment Distribution Agency (PDA) that distributes to creditors
+• You make a single payment to a Payment Distribution Agency (PDA) that distributes funds to creditors

-• The process ends only when all debts included in the review are paid in full and a clearance certificate is issued
+• The process ends only when all debts in the review plan are settled and a clearance certificate is issued

 1. Visit ncr.org.za and use the "Find a Debt Counsellor" tool